 - Stop the workflow as Succeed

 I began by creating a fairly simple workflow on the Order entity which included the steps above.
-Below is a snapshot of the workflow for reference:

 As you can see, I set the Workflow Scope to Organization, selected to start the workflow when the Order field changed, and made the workflow available to run On Demand for testing and updating existing records.
 Using the Order field change as the trigger rather than when the Record is created, allowed me greater flexibility to ensure I was catching all changes and not just those generated when a new record was created.